 contains a high concentration of gamma linolenic acid, in children and

 adults with atopic eczema.
-CONCLUSION: Gamma linolenic acid is not
+Our results show gamma linolenic acid is not

 beneficial in atopic dermatitis.